ygu93/todoapp/README.md

 [Live Link](https://yue-todo-app.herokuapp.com/)

-This is a todo application created with a Rails/PostgreSQL backend and uses GraphQL instead in place of a REST API.
+This is a todo application created with a Rails/PostgreSQL backend and uses GraphQL in place of a REST API.
 The front end is created in React/Redux with the data management of the Todos done with react-apollo

 ## GraphQL
 To modify the backend GraphQL queries are created that modify our model in place of a controller